carmen-timpau/BBO-Capstone-Project/README.md

 <ins> **Current Project Status:** </ins>

 The project is in active development as part of the 6-month Professional Certification in Machine Learning & AI joint programme at Imperial College London.
-The full project completion date is in late August 2026.
+The project will be finalised in late August 2026.

 <ins> **Developer Contact Details:** </ins>